ThamarD/dpos-dashboard/README.md

 - Keep track of a history of several months by showing daily samples of the statistics.

-If you want to see a working demo of the Dpos-crypto-dashboard, please visit: http://cdashboarddemo.thamar.net/ If you like this dashboard created by delegate Thamar, please consider to vote for all the Dutch Pool delegates: "dutch_pool", "st3v3n", "kippers", "fnoufnou" and off course "thamar"!
+If you want to see a working demo of the Dpos-node-dashboard, please visit: http://dposdashboarddemo.thamar.net/ If you like this dashboard created by delegate Thamar, please consider to vote for all the Dutch Pool delegates: "dutch_pool", "st3v3n", "kippers", "fnoufnou" and off course "thamar"!
 A small donation is also appreciated (see for more donation info below)

 _More info about Dutch Pool, our mission, our other tools and contributions to the DPoS ecosystem, please visit http://dutchpool.io_